hardwario/docs/tower/platform-integrations/blynk-app.md

 import Image from '@theme/IdealImage';
 import ReactPlayer from 'react-player'

+[**The Blynk**](https://blynk.io) is a mobile front-end builder and signaling relay (MQTT).
+This lets you quickly create control and display for your IoT things.
+Here we will guide you through the process of putting together the hardware and connecting it to the cloud.

+The cloud in turn gets interconnected with the project on your phone within the Blynk app.
+The local side of the project is hosted on the HARDWARIO Raspbian which has all the necessary components prepared for interconnection.

+When everything in this example is finished, you should have the ability to turn on and off the relay, switch the LED strip on and off, change the light intensity using the slider and also you would be able to watch the temperature (and other values collected) accompanied by graphs.

 :::tip

 You can find some examples of how to use [**TOWER with Blynk on our hackster.io page**](https://www.hackster.io/hardwario/projects?category_id=299)